zoonomen-APP/Lichen_analysis/visualizations/README.md

-# Lichen Herbarium Specimen Visualizations
+# Lichen Herbarium Specimen Location Visualizations

 This directory contains geographic distribution maps and other visualizations derived from lichen herbarium specimen data downloaded from the Consortium of Lichen Herbaria (https://lichenportal.org/portal/index.php).